usaid-cs/yesterday-i-learned/random.md

 - A [lifer](https://www.merriam-webster.com/dictionary/lifer) is a person on life sentence.
 - [Shingles need to be replaced every 15-20 years](https://ajreliable.com/how-often-does-a-roof-need-to-be-replaced/) (except rubber and metal ones) to remove mould and water damage.
 - [DevOps is YAML.](https://www.darkcoding.net/software/a-developer-goes-to-a-devops-conference/) Everyone writes a lot of it.
 Everyone hates it.
-- A certain [man named Xi](https://en.wikipedia.org/wiki/Xi_Jinping) removed the Chinese president's two-term limit while he was president, in 2018.
-Apparently [two people voted against the idea](https://www.bbc.com/news/world-asia-china-43361276) but thousands said aye.
 - Ever since Campbell ruined their entire soup line with cheaper ingredients, even [Walmart brand soups might be a better bet](https://www.reddit.com/r/AskReddit/comments/dq82ee/which_brand_has_lost_you_as_a_customer/f61rqjo/).
 Someone also claimed that [their low-sodium soups are actually calcium chloride soups](https://www.reddit.com/r/AskReddit/comments/dq82ee/which_brand_has_lost_you_as_a_customer/f621drt/) instead, so watch out of those I guess.
 - A "costume" is a dress code that reflects class, gender, profession, ethnicity, that sort of thing.
 - [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz) cofounded Reddit??
 Anyway, he scraped US research articles off MIT's site, got arrested for leaking what he believed should be freely available, and hanged himself.
 - [Tupperware parties](https://en.wikipedia.org/wiki/Tupperware#Tupperware_parties): if you make your neighbours buy tupperware, you get free tupperware.
 This happened all around the world.
-- The CPC is a funny party because [the party was founded on Marxist principles, but they also arrest Marxists](https://www.npr.org/2018/11/21/669509554/in-china-the-communist-partys-latest-unlikely-target-young-marxists).
 - Marriage between Hadza couples are a simple [approval from their parents](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.399.2912&rep=rep1&type=pdf) after they previously had sex.
 Since there is no ceremony or official declaration of monogamy, a fight may break out if a woman had laid with several males simultaneously.
 - Pregnant women cannot [clean litterboxes](https://www.babycenter.com/0_four-household-chores-to-avoid-during-pregnancy_10317892.bc).
 - The AC (sometimes called HVAC) is also responsible for [draining moisture out of the home](https://basementgurus.com/diy-homemade-dehumidifier/).